-The overall percentage of the population who are veterans is higher than either Virginia as a whole or the United States with 11.7% of service area's residents being veterans.
-There is a higher percentage of owner-occupied homes in Chesapeake compared to the state.
-In Norfolk, fewer households have internet access, impacting remote learning opportunities and outcomes during the COVID pandemic.
-A higher percentage of the population in Norfolk has a disability than in the state overall.
-The SLH service area has a higher percentage of persons living in poverty, and lower percentage of college degrees when compared to the state.
+At 11.8%, the overall rate of the population who are veterans is higher in the service area than in either the Commonwealth or the United States.
+There is a higher percentage of owner-occupied homes in Chesapeake as compared to the state.
+Though the service area has a higher percentage of persons graduating high school, there is a lower percentage of college degrees when compared to the state.